Loading

 If you're running a small service-based business or startup with an extremely limited budget, Book Like A Boss could be an affordable way to kill two birds with one stone.
 The platform lets users create unlimited booking pages for meetings and appointments, events, classes, and products.
 You can even add text-only pages, meaning you can use Book Like A Boss as your business's starter website.
 It's not as customizable or feature-rich as a WordPress site would be, but if you're cash-strapped and need a quick way to start selling your products or services, Book Like a Boss could be for you.

-That being said, if you're already paying for website hosting and just need a cheap way to schedule (and charge for) appointments, be warned that BLAB users can only accept payments on the third-tier plan ($19/month).
+That being said, if you're already paying for website hosting and just need a cheap way to schedule (and charge for) appointments, be warned that BLAB users can only accept payments on the third-tier plan ($16.66/month).
+And then at that level, you won't have a custom domain anymore—you'd have to upgrade to the $25/month plan for that.
 While this price is a steal for a combo website builder, scheduling software, and eCommerce tool, it's far from the lowest price on this list for a standalone appointment scheduling app.

 When I started testing this tool, I was a little thrown by the bright color scheme and—perhaps too corny for some—language.
 But Book Like A Boss functions a lot like a WordPress dashboard, so it was quick for me to get started.